 Like well-maintained, traditional wooden boats everywhere, the Bluenose II is at least as much a piece of fine, floating furniture as it is an ocean-going vessel.
 Thousands of square feet of wood are coated and recoated each year and that got me curious: How do they do it?
 The wood surfaces on Bluenose II look so fine, exactly what are they doing out there on the east coast?

 Another issue is finish choice.
-More than 15 years ago the people behind the Bluenose II began buying and using Helmsman spar urethane on the ship, and they’ve stuck with it ever since.
+More than 20 years ago the people behind the Bluenose II began buying and using Helmsman spar urethane on the ship, and they’ve stuck with it ever since.
 When Minwax, the manufacturer of this product, got wind of Helmsman being the official choice for this Canadian sailing icon, they began offering product to the ship for free.
 That, of course, is a marketing strategy, though free varnish wasn’t what got the product on the Bluenose II in the first place, and it’s not what keeps it there.
 This stuff works, it lasts, and it’s easy to apply and reapply well.
 I’ve always had great results with it on my own projects, even on interior applications such as floors (where it’s not supposed to be used).